ntudsp/araus-dataset-baseline-models/README.md

 ## `participants.csv` and `participants_rejected.csv` <a name="participants">

 These CSV files contain all the information provided by the participants of the study in the listener context questionnaire.
-The file `participants.csv` contains the information provided by the participants in the 5-fold cross-validation set and independent test set, whereas the file `participants_rejected.csv` contains the information provided by participants whose responses were rejected from the dataset altogether (the reasons why they were rejected can be found in <a href="#participants_rejected_reasons">`participants_rejected_reasons.csv`</a>).
+The file `participants.csv` contains the information provided by the participants whose responses were accepted into the dataset, whereas the file `participants_rejected.csv` contains the information provided by participants whose responses were rejected from the dataset altogether (the reasons why they were rejected can be found in <a href="#participants_rejected_reasons">`participants_rejected_reasons.csv`</a>).

 When participants' responses were rejected, a different participant was assigned the same ID as the participant whose responses were rejected and presented with the same set of stimuli as the participant whose responses were rejected.
 Hence, we recommend using only the data in `participants.csv` for analysis and training of models; the data in `participants_rejected.csv` is provided only for the purposes of accountability and transparency.